ARMmbed/mbed-client/docs/Introduction.md

 ### Update

 Periodically, or in response to events within the client or as initiated by mbed DS, the client updates its registration information with mbed DS.
-It does this by sending an **Update** operation to mbed DS.
+It sends an **Update** operation to mbed DS.

 To update your registration: